 The BBC Music Introducing Stage has been a Glastonbury staple since 2007 and over the years has played host to artists including Catfish and the Bottlemen (2016), Celeste (2019), Ed Sheeran (2011), George Ezra (2013), Mahalia (2019) and NAO (2015) to name a few.

-In light of this years festival being cancelled due to COVID-19, Paradise London have been commisioned by the BBC Music Introducing team to produce, a specially commissioned film, showcasing ‘The Best of BBC Music Introducing at Glastonbury’.
+In light of this years festival being cancelled due to COVID-19, Paradise have been commissioned by the BBC Music Introducing team to produce, a specially commissioned film, showcasing ‘The Best of BBC Music Introducing at Glastonbury’.

 The iPlayer documentary will be voiced by BBC Radio 1’s Huw Stephens and Introducing’s Jaguar from Monday 22nd June.
 The programme will explore and remember some of the major names that have played the BBC Music Introducing Stage early on in their careers.